K1297/Blockwave/README.md

 # Acknowledgements

-we are very grateful for these organizations for their contributions to our decentralized content sharing dapp.
+We are very grateful for these organizations for their contributions to our decentralized content sharing dapp:

-*    **Sanity** for their content management system which stores our user profiles , posts,comments, wallet addresses etc.
+* **Spheron** for their SDK which is used to upload images and NFT metadata to IPFS.
-*    **Spheron** for their SDK which is used to upload images to IPFS.
+* **Mantle**, **Shardeum**, and **Polygon** community for providing the blockchain networks and smart contract ecosystem that Blockwave runs on.
-*    **Mantle, Shardeum and polygon** community for providing the blockchain networks and smart contract ecosystem that our dapp runs on.
+* **Sanity** for their content management system which stores our user profiles, posts, comments, wallet public keys, and more.